kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 #### Duplicated Snapshots of Container Images

 The owners of the files of a container image have to been set accordingly to the ID mappings used for that container.
+For example, if the user 0 in the container is mapped to the host user 100000, then the `/root` directory has to be owned by user ID 100000 in the host, so it appears to belong to root in the container.
-The runtimes perform a `chown` operation over the image snapshot when it's pulled.
+The current implementation in container runtimes is to recursively perform a `chown` operation over the image snapshot when it's pulled.
 This presents a risk as it potentially increases the time and the storage needed to handle the container images.

 There is not immediate mitigation for it, [we talked](https://lists.linuxfoundation.org/pipermail/containers/2020-September/042230.html) to the Linux kernel community and [they replied](https://lists.linuxfoundation.org/pipermail/containers/2020-September/042230.html) they are working on a solution for it.
+If the Linux kernel provides a solution for this problem, that would be something that container runtimes should use.
+It does not impact the kubelet nor the CRI gRPC spec.

 Another risk is exausting the disk space on the nodes if pods are repeativily started and stopped while using `Pod` mode.
 Since `Pod` mode is planned for